rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

 2. Log into the customer portal, and open the emergency console for the node.

-   If there are messages scrolling on the screen (for example, killing processes or a crash dump), you should rebooted the node.
+   If there are messages scrolling on the screen (for example, killing processes or a crash dump), you should reboot the node.
 Once the node is operational, check the status to make sure it is enabled.

 3. Ping the service net IP address of the affected node from a server that is located in the same data center as the load balancer.